AbdulsalamAlqrni/T5-Deep-learning-Alzheimer-s-disease/Proposal/README.md

 ## **Problem Statement:**

-In this Project, we have the problem of Alzheimer's disease.
-We built a model that detects Alzheimer's disease and its progression by inserting an x-ray.
+In this Project, we have the problem of Alzheimer disease.
+We built a model that detects Alzheimer disease and its progression by inserting an x-ray.